-How does child inclusive mediation work?
+How does child-inclusive mediation work?

-When these disputes arise and the collaboration between the separated parent becomes very difficult to manage and attain, then a mediator is often used to assist the parents in working more collaboratively together in the best interests of the children and help them to reach good, workable decisions about how the shared parenting of any children should work.
-But rather than just mediating between the two separated parents, child inclusive mediation seeks to give a voice to the children also involved.
+When these disputes arise, and the collaboration between the separated parent becomes very difficult to manage and attain, then a mediator is often used to assist the parents in working more collaboratively together in the best interests of the children and help them to reach good, workable decisions about how the shared parenting of any children should work.
+But rather than just mediating between the two separated parents, child-inclusive mediation seeks to give a voice to the children also involved.
 It gives children an opportunity to express their feelings about the situation to a neutral third party and can often help a child to feel less anxious, as they have an opportunity to openly speak about what may be upsetting for them without the fear of upsetting either one of their parents.

-The mediator will most likely see any children alone and away from the parents.
-This is done so the child is in a better position to speak freely and more openly than if their parents were present.
+The mediator will most likely see children alone and away from their parents.
+This is done so the child is better positioned to speak freely and more openly than if their parents were present.
 The mediators are specially trained to ensure that children feel safe and explain that what they say is completely confidential.
-The mediator will not tell the parent what the child has said when they have spoken to them unless it is something that the child specifically wants the parent to know and the child is most certainly not asked to make any decisions or take responsibility for any decisions being made.
+The mediator will not tell the parent what the child has said when they have spoken to them unless it is something that the child specifically wants the parent to know, and the child is most certainly not asked to make any decisions or take responsibility for any decisions being made.
 But whilst what is spoken about with the child remains between the child and the mediator, it helps the mediator potentially guide future mediation sessions with the parents to fully incorporate the wishes of any children involved and help the parents to recognize the effects of the separation on those children.
 Most importantly, by parents allowing children to speak to a mediator, children know that their parents care about them and that their voices matter.

 Considerations to participation